Contemporary art: Institutions

-The functioning of the art world is dependent on art institutions, ranging from major museums to private galleries, non-profit spaces, art schools and publishers, and the practices of individual artists, curators, writers, collectors, and philanthropists.
+The functioning of the art world is dependent on art institutions, ranging from major museums to private galleries, non-profit spaces, foundations, art schools and publishers, and the practices of individual artists, curators, writers, collectors, and philanthropists.
 A major division in the art world is between the for-profit and non-profit sectors, although in recent years the boundaries between for-profit private and non-profit public institutions have become increasingly blurred.
 Most well-known contemporary art is exhibited by professional artists at commercial contemporary art galleries, by private collectors, art auctions, corporations, publicly funded arts organizations, contemporary art museums or by artists themselves in artist-run spaces.
 Contemporary artists are supported by grants, awards, and prizes as well as by direct sales of their work.
 Career artists train at art school or emerge from other fields.
+In recent years, fashion illustration has seen a revival through social media platforms, where independent artists have gained visibility by sharing their work digitally.

 There are close relationships between publicly funded contemporary art organizations and the commercial sector.
 For instance, in 2005 the book Understanding International Art Markets and Management reported that in Britain a handful of dealers represented the artists featured in leading publicly funded contemporary art museums.
 Commercial organizations include galleries and art fairs.

 Corporations have also integrated themselves into the contemporary art world, exhibiting contemporary art within their premises, organizing and sponsoring contemporary art awards, and building up extensive corporate collections.
 Corporate advertisers frequently use the prestige associated with contemporary art and coolhunting to draw the attention of consumers to luxury goods.

 The institutions of art have been criticized for regulating what is designated as contemporary art.
 Outsider art, for instance, is literally contemporary art, in that it is produced in the present day.
 However, one critic has argued it is not considered so because the artists are self-taught and are thus assumed to be working outside of an art historical context.
 Craft activities, such as textile design, are also excluded from the realm of contemporary art, despite large audiences for exhibitions.
 Art critic Peter Timms has said that attention is drawn to the way that craft objects must subscribe to particular values in order to be admitted to the realm of contemporary art.
 "A ceramic object that is intended as a subversive comment on the nature of beauty is more likely to fit the definition of contemporary art than one that is simply beautiful."

-At any one time a particular place or group of artists can have a strong influence on subsequent contemporary art.
-For instance, The Ferus Gallery was a commercial gallery in Los Angeles and re-invigorated the Californian contemporary art scene in the late fifties and the sixties.